VVE/multicurrency/README.md

 The balance for each cryptocurrency is displayed in units of this cryptocurrency and in rubles, indicating the current exchange rate for reference.

+The Russian currency can be replaced with another by replacing constants.

 If the balance is insufficient for withdrawal, the bot reports this.

 The bot does not allow you to delete cryptocurrency with a non-zero balance.